PD - CARE PARTNERS

 LESSONS FOR CARE PARTNERS

-Lessons are also available just for care partners.
-Some benefits include the following:
+Alexander lessons are also available just for care partners.
+Some benefits may include the following:

-• The opportunity to make space for one's own experience, needs, wishes, and sense of agency
+• Space for one's own experience, wishes, and embodied agency